alexdowell/Me459-HW5-pathfinding-comparison-and-tsp/README.md

 ### **Homework Problems and Documentation**
 - **File:** ME 459 HW 5.pdf
   - Description of path planning problems and requirements
-  - Problem statements for Dijkstra's, A*, RRT, and TSP implementations
+  - Problem statements for Dijkstra's, A*, and RRT
   - Expected output and analysis

 ## Installation